Lex Luthor (Smallville): Role in Smallville

 Lex Luthor, introduced in the pilot as the son of billionaire Lionel Luthor (John Glover), is sent to Smallville by his father to run the local fertilizer plant.
 As a child, he is caught in the first meteor shower that renders him completely bald as well as providing him with perfect health.
 Years later as a young adult, Lex first meets Clark Kent (Tom Welling) saving his life from drowning and the two quickly become friends.
-During the early seasons of the show, Lex’s friendship with Clark inspires him to try and be a better person than his father, but his motives are usually driven by curiosity for the unexplained, like the day Clark rescued him from drowning.
+During the early seasons of the show, Lex's friendship with Clark inspires him to try to be a better person than his father, but his motives are usually driven by curiosity for the unexplained, like the day Clark rescued him from drowning.
 Over the course of seven seasons—beginning in the pilot episode on the day Clark rescued him from drowning—Lex has been trying to uncover the secrets that Clark and the town of Smallville keeps.

-In season one, Lex helps Clark try and get together with Lana while also trying to figure out the mystery behind his car crash.
-His friendship with Clark is seen as suspicious by Jonathon Kent, who would often refuse Lex’s offers of financial aid despite knowing that Lex hadn't done him any wrong.
+In season one, Lex helps Clark try and get together with Lana Lang (Kristin Kreuk) while also trying to figure out the mystery behind his car crash.
+His friendship with Clark is seen as suspicious by Jonathan Kent (Jonathan Schneider) who would often refuse Lex's offers of financial aid despite knowing that Lex hadn't done any wrong.
 He hires Roger Nixon (Tom O'Brien), a reporter for the tabloid newspaper The Inquisitor, to discover how he survived the automobile accident where Clark saved him from drowning.
-All the evidence points to Clark having been hit by Lex's car, but Lex refuses to believe that is what happened so Nixon attempts to expose Clark to everyone.
-Around the same time, Lex also enlists the help of Dr. Hamilton (Joe Morton); Hamilton is commissioned to study the effects of the meteor rocks.
-Hamilton finds an octagonal disc, with unknown symbols imprinted on the disc's surface that match those on Clark's ship, while searching for traces of an alien ship that landed in Smallville in 1989.
-The disc is eventually stolen by Nixon in an attempt to open Clark's ship.
+All the evidence points to Clark having been hit by Lex's car, but Lex refuses to believe that's what happened so Nixon attempts to expose Clark to everyone.
+Around the same time, Lex also enlists the help of Dr. Hamilton (Joe Morton) to study the effects of the meteor rocks, finding an octagonal disc with unknown symbols imprinted on the disc's surface that match those on Clark's ship, while searching for traces of an alien ship that landed in Smallville in 1989.
+The disc is eventually stolen from Lex by Nixon in an attempt to open Clark's ship.